 enemy is still alive.

-loops in
+while loops in

 Unity!

-If the condition never becomes false
+If the condition never becomes false, the loop will be

 infinite and Unity may freeze or crash.
 This is especially dangerous

-if the loop runs inside Update()
+if the loop runs inside Update().

 Always make sure the variable in the condition is changing inside the loop.
 Or add a limit β like a maximum of 100 iterations β if you're not sure.